 Start your day with a glass of water or cup of hot water.
 Maybe you want to drink it in bed or at breakfast.
 For those of us who love a cup of coffee or tea first thing in the morning, that is fine.
 Why not try drinking a glass of water along with your cuppa.
 Let’s start the day the way we mean to continue.
 Try it for a week and decide if you want it to be part of your morning routine.
 If you don’t like water, why not try to flavour your water with lemon, cucumber or mint or try herbal teas.

 If you have enjoyed reading this article please like and share.
-I will introduce you to another stress managing idea next week.
+I will introduce you to another stress managing idea setting tasks with compassion next week.
 Until then have a good one.

 Thank you to Luke Bennett Photography for this week’s feature image.